Target Tracking: Statistics of Successive Successful Target Detection in Automotive Radar Networks: System Model and Key Definitions

-In dense vehicular networks, in particular where the radar and communication bands are shared, frequent radar signals may degrade the overall detection as well as the communication performance.
-For this, we propose a tunable block ALOHA protocol for shared radar channel access.
 Let the time frames be divided into blocks of $T$ slots each.
 In each block, only a subset of the vehicles are allowed to activate their radars.
 The activation set follows the classical ALOHA protocol with parameter $\delta \in [0,1]$.
 Thus, each vehicle in $\Phi_{\rm P}$ operates in a block with probability $\delta$.
-Within the block, it attempts to detect the target in each of the $T$ slots.
+Within the block {in which it is active}, it attempts to detect the target in each of the $T$ slots.
 We present our analysis from the perspective of a single such block in which the ego radar is active.
-Later, we discuss the intricacies of designing the block length in Section~\ref{sec:OFD}.
+Later, we discuss the intricacies of designing the block length in Section IV.
 Here we define the key metrics that we statistically characterize in the next section. \begin{definition}[Successful target detection] We define the target to be successfully detected in a slot if $\xi \geq \gamma$ for some threshold $\gamma$. \end{definition} Let $L$ denote the maximum run length of detection successes in a block for the ego radar, i.e., it is the largest number $L \in [0, T]$, such that the ego radar experiences $L$ consecutive successful target detection in consecutive.
 We call $L$ as the tracking length, which is a random variable.

-\begin{definition}[Successful target tracking] We define the target to be successfully tracked in a block of length $T$ slots if the ego-radar successfully detects the target in $\nu$ consecutive slots, i.e., the event $L \geq \nu$, for some $\nu \leq T$. \end{definition}